GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/4-extend-interface.md

 ## Exercise - Extend an interface

-There are several types of desserts you can create from the ``IceCream`` interface (sundaes, milkshakes, and so on), but they all have different properties in addition to those declared in IceCream.
+There are several types of desserts you can create from the `IceCream` interface (sundaes, milkshakes, and so on), but they all have different properties in addition to those declared in `IceCream`.
 Let's extend the interface with a new one called `Sundae` and declare its properties.

 Continue your project in the [Playground](https://www.typescriptlang.org/play).

-1. Under the ``IceCream`` interface declaration, declare a new interface called ``Sundae`` that `extends` the IceCream interface.
-The Sundae interface includes four new properties:
+1. Under the `IceCream` interface declaration, declare a new interface called `Sundae` that `extends` the `IceCream` interface.
+The `Sundae` interface includes four new properties:
     - `sauce` of literal type `'chocolate' | 'caramel' | 'strawberry'`
     - `nuts` of type `boolean` (optional)
     - `whippedCream` of type `boolean` (optional)